 2. Laser pointers can hurt your dog's eyes

-Not only can lasers cause serious mental damage to your dog, but physical damage as well.
+While laser pointers can seem fun and harmless, they can cause physical damages to your dog’s eyes.
 Dogs have more rods in their eyes than humans.
-Rods are the receptors in our eyes responsible for detecting light and dark, and therefore dogs can see in the dark much better than humans can.
-Because they have more rods, it also means that they can see light better.
-This is why it is more dangerous to shine a laser pointer into a dog's eyes, whether on purpose or while playing a chasing game.
-This can result in permanent damage or loss of vision in your dog's eyes.
+Rods are the receptors in our eyes responsible for detecting light and dark; therefore, dogs can see in the dark much better than humans can.
+Since dogs have more rods, they are more sensitive to light.
+Whether on purpose or while playing a game, shining a laser pointer into a dog’s eyes can result in permanent damage or loss of vision for your pup.

-In closing, there are so many different alternatives to use for chasing games with your dog.
-Soft toys, balls, and Frisbee do the trick just fine.
-If you absolutely HAVE to play a laser game with your dog, make sure it can reach a goal, like leading it with the pointer to a treat, and then turning the laser off.
+There are so many different alternatives for chasing games with your dog.
+Soft toys, balls, and frisbees can be just as fun and engaging. .
+If you HAVE to play a laser game with your dog, make sure to end the game with a physical goal such as a treat.
 This way, the laser is not the reward, but the treat at the end of the laser is.
-Ensure that the laser is kept far away from your dog's eyes while playing this game, to avoid causing any damage.
-However, it is advised to not use a laser at all, because it can trigger immediate obsession in some dogs and it is simply not worth the risk.
+Please make sure that the laser is kept far away from your dog's eyes while playing this game to avoid causing any injuries.
+Generally, it is not recommended to use a laser as a game, because it can trigger immediate obsession in some dogs and is simply not worth the risk.